 In addition to avoiding excessive amounts of screen time, there are many things you will need to avoid.
 For example, you will need to avoid alcohol consumption, tobacco consumption, and strenuous activity.

 It is crucial that you avoid strenuous activity during the first 21 days following your treatment.
 In the first few weeks post-op, your blood pressure should not get too high.
 Too much circulation to your eyes can be bad.
-Therefore, you will need to refrain from lifting heavy weight, participating in HIIT, or playing sports.
+Therefore, you will need to refrain from lifting heavy weights, participating in HIIT, or playing sports.
 Also, make sure you lift as little weight as possible above your head.

 It is so important that you do not consume alcohol for a couple of weeks post-op because alcohol will slow your recovery to a crawl.
 You’re probably aware that alcohol dehydrates you.
 A lesser-known fact about alcohol is that it results in crucial vitamins and minerals being flushed out of the body.